Current Affairs-Topics

 Why Kalmykia?

 Kalmykia is unique as the only Buddhist-majority region in Europe.
-Its people predominantly follow Tibetan Buddhism, and the region has been actively revitalizing its spiritual institutions following decades of Soviet-era suppression.
+Its people predominantly follow Tibetan Buddhism, and the region has been actively revitalising its spiritual institutions following decades of Soviet-era suppression.
 Hosting the Buddha relics from India to Russia in Kalmykia is not only a moment of deep cultural pride but also a significant step in strengthening Buddhist culture in Europe.

 The event is expected to invigorate Kalmykian Buddhism by providing spiritual blessings to the local population and fostering a renewed interest in traditional Buddhist practices.